SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

 #### Rosenbrock Methods

 - `Rosenbrock23` - An Order 2/3 L-Stable Rosenbrock-W method which is good for very stiff equations with oscillations at low tolerances.
+2nd order stiff-aware interpolation.
 - `Rosenbrock32` - An Order 3/2 A-Stable Rosenbrock-W method which is good for mildy stiff equations without oscillations at low tolerances.
 Note that this method is prone to instability in the presence of oscillations, so use with caution.
+  2nd order stiff-aware interpolation.
 - `ROS3P` - 3rd order A-stable and stiffly stable Rosenbrock method.
 Keeps high accuracy on discretizations of nonlinear parabolic PDEs.
 - `Rodas3` - 3rd order A-stable and stiffly stable Rosenbrock method.